canyanio/rating-integration/docs/tutorials/kamailio-integration.md

 ## Testing

-The integration repository contains also [tests](https://github.com/canyanio/rating-integration/tree/master/tests) that can be run with a simple `make docker-test` after the `make docker-start` command.
-Plese refer to those tests to see how this implementation inside kamailio is tested with Canyan Rating Engine.
+The integration repository contains also [tests](https://github.com/canyanio/rating-integration/tree/master/tests) that can be run with a simple `make test-kamailio` after the `make docker-start` command.
+Plese refer to those tests to see how this implementation inside Kamailio is tested with Canyan Rating Engine.

-The tests are run with the open source tool [canyan-tester](https://github.com/canyanio/canyan-tester) so refer to the documentation of that tool for better understanding of the test process.
+The tests are run with the open source tool [canyan-tester](https://github.com/canyanio/canyan-tester) so refer to the documentation of that tool for better understanding the test process.